 - a.
-MAPE: absolute percent error over the last four quarters - b.
+Annual absolute percent error over the four most recent quarters - b.
 Forecast bias (calculated using the actual value of the difference between quantities planned in supply plans and quantities requested, rather than the absolute value)

 Unit of Measure: Quantity of products.